What does the law say about electric bicycles?

 - reflectors on the wheels and pedals, as well as on the sides of the bike;

-- a bell , essential to warn pedestrians and other cyclists;
+- a bell , essential for warning pedestrians and other cyclists;

 - effective brakes on both wheels.

-As for the often asked question: Is it obligatory to have a helmet on an electric bike?
-The answer is yes !
-French legislation stipulates that wearing a helmet is compulsory for children under 12 , whether they are drivers or passengers.
-For adults, helmets are still strongly recommended, although they are not obligatory.
+As for the often asked question: Is it mandatory to wear a helmet on an electric bike?
+The answer is yes!
+French law stipulates that wearing a helmet is mandatory for children under 12 years old , whether they are drivers or passengers.
+For adults, helmets are still strongly recommended, although they are not mandatory.

-Recommended equipment: Although not mandatory, certain equipment is strongly recommended to ensure your safety on an electric bike.
-We can notably cite:
+Recommended Equipment: Although not mandatory, certain equipment is strongly recommended to ensure your safety on an electric bike.
+These include:

 - wearing a helmet , even for adults, which can significantly reduce the risk of serious injury in the event of a fall;